 “Spotlight” lacks any kind of real "making of..." emphasis and reveals very little about the creative processes behind the film.
 Still, it's pleasant and entertaining and seems to be a more substantial piece than most of these featurettes; it ain't great, but it's worth a watch.

 Two deleted scenes fill about five and a half minutes.
 One offers an alternate version of the bit in which Bowfinger tells his friends about the project, and the other is an unused piece in which Bowfinger searches for Kit's address.
 The latter is pretty funny, actually, and the former is good but a bit lengthy.
 Oz refers to many other deleted scenes in his commentary, so it's strange this is all we find.
 Nonetheless, I enjoyed being able to see them.

 The DVD also contains about three minutes of outtakes.
 I despise the usual "Whoops!
 I blew my line!
 Ha ha ha!" outtakes that dominate this genre, but these were better than most.
 That's because mixed in with the goofs are some unused takes of scenes that are quite amusing; Murphy tosses in a line to describe Jiff's "encounter" with Daisy that's absolutely hilarious – and one I plan to steal for my own use, thank you very much!
 As such, these outtakes are much more entertaining than most.

-Recent Universal DVDs seem to go nuts with trailers, and Bowfinger is no exception.
-Not only does the DVD include that film's preview, but we also get ads for current sappy melodrama The Hurricane (in the "Universal Showcase" section) plus clips for Liar Liar, The Nutty Professor, and EdTV (all in the "Recommendations" area).
+We also find many promos.
+Not only does the DVD include the trialer for Bowfinger, but also get ads for The Hurricane (in the "Universal Showcase" section) plus clips for Liar Liar, The Nutty Professor, and EdTV (all in the "Recommendations" area).